How to Fix Quotas

 Run the mount

-command to obtain basic information about currently-mounted file systems.
+command without any arguments to obtain basic information about all your currently-mounted file systems.

 Entries that contain the usrquota